Tobias S. Loss-Eaton

 TOBIAS LOSS-EATON is an appellate and regulatory litigator who helps clients navigate complex, novel, or high-stakes legal issues, from the earliest strategy discussions to the U.S. Supreme Court.
-Chambers USA, which has ranked him for Transport: Rail (for Railroads) in USA – Nationwide (2023 and 2024), notes his “impressive experience,” with clients reporting that he is “a fantastic lawyer” and “an excellent civil litigation advocate” who “provides great client service.”
+Chambers USA, which has ranked him for Transport: Rail (for Railroads) in USA—Nationwide (2023–2025), notes his “impressive experience,” with clients reporting that he is “a fantastic lawyer” and “an excellent civil litigation advocate” who “provides great client service.”

-As a member of Sidley’s Supreme Court & Appellate and Regulatory Litigation practices, Tobias has extensive experience challenging and defending state and federal agency actions and regulations, including in the energy, trade, securities, and healthcare sectors.
-That experience includes addressing the key threshold questions of when, where, and how to press an issue in the proper judicial forum — including issues of personal jurisdiction, sovereign immunity, federal removal jurisdiction, and abstention.
-He also has significant experience in complex contractual and commercial disputes, including cases involving the Federal Arbitration Act and insurance and reinsurance issues.
+As a member of Sidley’s Supreme Court & Appellate and Regulatory Litigation practices, Tobias has extensive experience challenging local, state, and federal agency actions and regulations, including in the environmental, trade, securities, and healthcare sectors.
+That experience includes addressing the key threshold questions of when, where, and how to press an issue in the proper judicial forum—including issues of personal jurisdiction, sovereign immunity, federal removal jurisdiction, and abstention.
+It also includes substantial experience with federal preemption and Takings Clause issues.
+Tobias also has significant experience in complex contractual and commercial disputes, including cases involving the Federal Arbitration Act and insurance and reinsurance issues.

-Tobias is also part of Sidley’s top-ranked Transportation group.
-Chambers USA highlights his strong experience advising and litigating on behalf of the nation’s largest freight railroads (2023 and 2024).
+As part of Sidley’s top-ranked Transportation group, Tobias also advises and litigates on behalf of railroads, airlines, and motor carriers on preemption, regulatory, or commercial issues.
+Chambers USA highlights his strong experience representing the nation’s largest freight railroads (2023–2025).
 He has represented the railroads in many cases involving federal preemption or preclusion, contractual disputes, challenges to regulatory action, and the proper interpretation of the Federal Employers Liability Act (FELA).
-He also advises and litigates on behalf of airline-industry clients on preemption and regulatory issues.
-In 2023 alone, Tobias argued four transportation-law appeals in federal and state appellate courts.
+He also represents clients before the Surface Transportation Board (STP).
+In 2025, Tobias and the Transportation team won three precedent-setting appeals, in the Fourth and Seventh Circuits and the Virginia Supreme Court.

 Tobias prides himself on clearly explaining complex legal issues to busy generalist judges.
 One prominent legal writing expert has praised Tobias’s briefs as better than the typical work product of “elite” Supreme Court advocates.
-Tobias has written or coauthored almost 150 briefs in state and federal appellate courts, including 70 briefs in the Supreme Court.
+Tobias has written or coauthored over 200 briefs in state and federal appellate courts, including over 100 briefs in the Supreme Court.
 He has presented oral argument in the Second, Fourth, Sixth, Seventh, and D.C.
-Circuits, in state appellate court, and in state and federal trial courts.
+Circuits and in state appellate and supreme courts, producing successful results for his clients in 70% of the appeals he has argued.

-Tobias is a co-director of the Northwestern Supreme Court Clinic at Northwestern Pritzker School of Law, where he teaches Supreme Court advocacy, moots advocates preparing for merits arguments, and supervises students working with Sidley lawyers on cases at the Court.
+Tobias is a co-director of the Carter G. Phillips/Sidley Austin LLP Supreme Court Clinic at Northwestern Pritzker School of Law, where he teaches Supreme Court advocacy, moots advocates preparing for merits arguments, and supervises students working with Sidley lawyers on cases at the Court.

 - Representing the petitioner at the certiorari stage and on the merits in Kahler v.
 Kansas, 140 S. Ct.
 1021 (2020), a landmark case addressing whether the Constitution requires an insanity defense.